Macc3leven/shadawi-webapps-mono/README.md

 # shadaw-webapps-mono
-app small apps in the project well expand at a later time
+all shadawi small webapps in one place well expand at a later time